aiven/devportal/docs/products/clickhouse/howto/create-new-service.rst

     All databases must be created through the web console.

-Connect to ClickHouse
+Connect to ClickHouse®
 ---------------------

-1. Get the latest Docker image of `the ClickHouse client from Docker Hub <https://hub.docker.com/r/clickhouse/clickhouse-client>`_
+1. Get the latest Docker image of `the ClickHouse® client from Docker Hub <https://hub.docker.com/r/clickhouse/clickhouse-client>`_

 2. Go to the *Overview* tab and copy the **Host**, **Port**, **User**, and **Password** parameters that you need for connecting to the service.